mue-li/Rt-to-RI/paper/paper.md

 ---
-title: 'Rt-to-RI – A simple Python programme to transform the retention time (Rt) into the retention index (RI) for gas chromatography (GC) chromatograms'
+title: 'Rt-to-RI – A Python programme to transform the retention time (Rt) into the retention index (RI) for gas chromatography (GC) chromatograms'
 tags:
   - Python
   - retention time